-Due diligence actions must be carried out at all times in collaboration, between Contract Managers and Corporate Procurement Officers, to ensure before awarding any contracts to prospective bidders the Council meets its legal obligations under the new Modern Slavery Act 2015.
+Due diligence actions must be carried out at all times in collaboration, between Contract Managers and Corporate Procurement Officers, to ensure before awarding any contracts to prospective bidders the Council meets its legal obligations under the Modern Slavery Act 2015.

 Regular monitoring and assurance activities take place to ensure compliance of suppliers' obligations under the Modern Slavery Act by all Local Authorities.

 Durham County Council submits a Safeguarding Adults Collection (SAC) on an annual basis to NHS Digital.
 The return currently includes voluntary data for modern slavery reported concerns for adults with care and support needs.
-In 2017-2018, there were less than six (number suppressed for confidentiality reasons) reported concerns to Social Care Direct for suspected Modern Slavery.
+In 2019-2020 there were less than six (number suppressed for confidentiality reasons) reported concerns to Social Care Direct (DCC) for suspected Modern Slavery.
 To ensure the safety of potential victims, each report is actioned in line with requirements upon the Council.
 Following review of each case, and if applicable, a duty to notify in line with Section 52 of the Modern Slavery Act 2015 is completed and any support requirements for potential victims is addressed.
 Reports are also made direct to Durham Constabulary, who hold a lead role to address Modern Slavery within County Durham.

 This statement is made pursuant to Section 54 (1) of the Modern Slavery Act 2015 and constitutes Durham County Council's slavery and human trafficking statement for the term of the financial period of 1 April 2020 to 31 March 2021.